 Question Six: How should I clean up after?

 Water alone or soap and water work best, according to our gals, so keep it simple!
 And certainly personal hygiene wipes like our Cleansing Cloths can be used when soap and water aren’t immediately available.

 Check the label or product description for “non-staining,” if you value your sheets and bedspread.
 Lubricants with colors, flavors, etc. can be messy.
-Non-staining products like all Gennev lubricants and moisturizers tend to be healthier for your body anyway, so…bonus!
+Non-staining lubricants and moisturizers like all Gennev products in our shop tend to be healthier for your body anyway, so…bonus!